-Soarin' over California is Epcot's newest thrill ride.
+Soarin’ Around the World is EPCOT’s hang gliding thrill ride.
 Thrill ride?
-OK, maybe not a thrill ride, but it is the newest E-ticket ride.
-It's located in the back of the Land Pavilion on the lower floor.
+OK, maybe not a thrill ride, but it is a big E-ticket ride.

-Disney has outdone themselves with the preshow for Soarin'.
-Disney has created the world's largest interactive video game.
-It's a game that's controlled by body movement of the guests waiting in line.
+Disney has outdone themselves with the preshow for Soarin’.
+The Imagineers have created the world’s largest interactive video game.
+It’s a game that’s controlled by body movement of the guests waiting in line.

 Dad spends a lot of time talking about how to avoid lines.
 Everyone should experience the video game walls at least once.
 It’s a great way to pass the time.